 Data privacy training

 In line with the EU GDPR and our global approach to data privacy, we regularly conduct e-learning training courses in ten languages.
-We launched a content update to this training course in May 2021.
-Additionally, Local Data Privacy Officers support the execution of our Group-wide training plan by conducting training for specific target groups, on request.
+In 2022, the completion rate for our e-learning courses was 98%.
+Additionally, Local Data Privacy Officers support the execution of our Group-wide training plan by conducting training for specific target groups on request.

 IT tools for documentation

 We maintain a central IT tool to provide a single source for data privacy processes, such as registering data processing activities and reporting potential data privacy incidents.
-In 2021, we began implementing a new, enhanced tool, which is expected to go live in 2022.
+In 2022, we rolled out a new data privacy tool.
 Additionally, we use our corporate intranet for further communication, including answering data privacy questions and providing standardized templates.
-We registered no sanctioned complaints or incidents concerning breaches of customer privacy, data leaks, theft or loss of customer data in 2021.
-In three cases, minor personal data breaches were reported to the supervisory authority.
+In 2022, we registered no sanctioned complaints or incidents concerning breaches of customer privacy, data leaks, theft, or loss of customer data.
+In three out of 57 cases, minor personal data breaches were reported to the supervisory authority.
 These were not sanctioned.